BTopcuoglu/code_review/README.md

 - We are comparing classification methods L1 and L2-regularized Linear Support Vector Machine.
 - The features we use in the classification models are OTU abundances and FIT results.
 - The labels we predict are SRN or nomal.
 (The patient has screen-relevant neoplasias or not.)
-	- We get the OTU abundances, FIT results and Colonoscopy diagnosis from Marc's Meta study using the script ```code/learning/load_datasets.batch```.
+	- We get the OTU abundances, FIT results and Colonoscopy diagnosis from Marc's Meta study using the script ```code/learning/load_datasets.batch``` (We will do this with the Makefile so no worries about it now).
 - We are expecting to generate a boxplot comparing the cross-validation and testing performances of both models.

 #### 1. Log-in to your FLUX account and navigate to your TORQUE directory.